phishdetect/website/docs/user/how-to-use/index.md

 ## Integration with Gmail

 PhishDetect Browser Extension is able to integrate with Gmail's web interface.
-When you have PhishDetect Browser Extension installed and you click on a link contained inside the body of an email, you should be presented with the following dialog:
+When you have PhishDetect Browser Extension installed and you click on a link contained inside the body of an email, instead of being taken directly to the link, you should be presented with the following dialog:

 <img src="gmail.png" class="lg:w-3/5" />